-• Humboldt County was flagged for elevated disease transmission by the State of Nevada's COVID-19 Mitigation and Management Task Force for the weeks of October 26 and November 2.
+- Humboldt County was flagged for elevated disease transmission by the State of Nevada's COVID-19 Mitigation and Management Task Force for the weeks of October 26 and November 2.
+On November 16, the county was flagged again after dropping off the previous week. - As of November 18, Humboldt County has a cumulative total of 258 cases of COVID-19.
+In all,

-- As of November 9, the county is no longer flagged. - As of November 10, Humboldt County has a cumulative total of 208 cases of COVID-19.
-In all, 178 people have recovered, 26 cases are active and four people have died. - Also as of November 10, the Fort McDermitt Paiute Shoshone Tribe has a cumulative total of 114 cases of COVID-19.
-In all, 109 people have recovered, four cases are active and one person has died. - Humboldt County is seeing its highest positivity numbers to date; while many cases are tied to travel and small gatherings, the county is also seeing high instances of community transmission that are not tied to known cases of infection. - During October, Humboldt County averaged 1.58 cases/day-a significant increase from March/April (its previous high) of 1.32 cases/day.
-So far in November, the county is averaging 2.5 cases/day. - Humboldt County has seen a significant increase in cases among adults, especially older adults in their 60s. - Humboldt County has also seen an increase in cases among children. - The hospital occupancy rate for both general and intensive care beds remains good.
-No ventilators are in use and no COVID patients are hospitalized locally. - The status of Personal Protective Equipment (PPE) remains good in Humboldt County.
+- 198 people have recovered, 56 cases are active and four people have died. - Also, as of November 18, the Fort McDermitt Paiute Shoshone Tribe has a cumulative total of 136 cases of COVID-19.
+In all, 115 people have recovered, 20 cases are active and one person has died. - Humboldt County is seeing its highest positivity numbers to date with many cases tied to travel, small gatherings and community transmission. - During October, Humboldt County averaged 1.58 cases/day-a significant increase from March/April (its previous high) of 1.32 cases/day.
+So far in November, the county is averaging 4.4 cases/day. - Humboldt County has seen a significant increase in cases among adults, especially older adults in their 60s, 70s and 80s. - Currently, six Humboldt County residents are hospitalized for COVID-19, including five locally.
+No ventilators are in use locally; no patients are in ICU locally. - The status of Personal Protective Equipment (PPE) remains good in Humboldt County.